ilpropheta/ilpropheta.github.io/README.md

 - in 2018, I co-founded [Community Crumbs](https://communitycrumbs.org/), a non-profit organization patronizing all my community activities.
 This adventure ended in 2020.

 Sometimes, I [blog](http://marcoarena.wordpress.com) and [speak](#talks--workshops).
-I have given talks at many popular events such as *Microsoft Community Days*, *Italian Agile Day*, *Codemotion*, *QtDay*, *Future Decoded*, *NoSlidesConf*, *Italian Community Managers Summit*, local meetups and *Italian C++ Community* events (however, I tend to avoid going onstage at my own community's conferences to let other people share their stories).
-Also, I have authored and published [more than 120 articles on coding challenges](https://coding-gym.org/challenges/).
+I have given talks at many popular events such as *Microsoft Community Days*, *Italian Agile Day*, *Codemotion*, *QtDay*, *Future Decoded*, *NoSlidesConf*, *Italian Community Managers Summit*, local meetups and *Italian C++ Community* events.
+Also, I have authored and published [more than 120 articles on coding challenges using idiomatic C++ and sometimes other programming languages](https://coding-gym.org/challenges/).

-Since 2016, I have received (8 times in a row) the **Microsoft MVP award** for [my community activies](https://mvp.microsoft.com/it-it/PublicProfile/5001726?fullName=Marco%20%20Arena).
+Recognized for my efforts, I've received the prestigious **Microsoft MVP award** eight times since 2016, a testament to my impactful [community contributions](https://mvp.microsoft.com/it-it/PublicProfile/5001726?fullName=Marco%20%20Arena).
 ___
 My activites: